HarperDB/httplog/README.md

 ## Notes

-- Consider the a PoC
+- Consider this a PoC
 - This is not 100% functional.
 It is not properly catching errors (eg. 404s) as I beleive the null repsonse is turned into that after the `server.http` callbacks are made